jo3-l/blog/content/posts/llms-and-swe.md

 I have conflicted thoughts on LLM-assisted development.[^2]

-[^2]: I characterize myself as a skeptic that has warmed more to the concept (and actively use coding agents these days.)
+[^2]: I characterize myself as a skeptic that has warmed more to the concept (and actively use coding agents these days).
 I'm sure that some folks will call me stuck in the past, and some will call me a once-promising programmer turned vibecoder.
 That's OK, although the polarization of discourse makes me sad.

 Without doubt, there is a part of me that is saddened by the reduced need for writing code by hand.
 For many years, I enjoyed playing with and discussing the shape of the code that I write at a microscopic level.
 I took pleasure in learning trivia about the languages I use and closely following their development.
 There was a period in my life where, nearly every day, I would browse the open list of [TC39 proposals](https://github.com/tc39) and read through the discussion comments.
 What I am trying to articulate is that code is not merely a means to an end to me: I love the feeling of writing and polishing code.